Oregon folklore

 Underground

-We’d timed our visit to Pendleton to coincide with the Roundup, and had managed to snag one of the very last hotel rooms in town.
+We timed our visit to Pendleton to coincide with the Roundup, and managed to snag one of the very last hotel rooms in town.
 My husband was a big rodeo fan and was as excited as a little kid to be attending the famous Pendleton Roundup.
-I myself was looking forward to the rodeo, and very much enjoyed the Wild West feel of the town, but my biggest wish for this trip was to visit the famous – or should I say infamous!?! – Pendleton Underground.
+I myself was looking forward to the rodeo, and very much enjoyed the Wild West feel of the town, but my biggest wish for this trip was to visit the famous, or should I say infamous, Pendleton Underground.

 This site is best viewed while eating marshmallows around a campfire under a starry sky.